schneipp/y/README.md

 ### Plugin System
 JavaScript plugin runtime via Deno.
 Extend the editor with JS plugins that have access to buffers, cursors, and the filesystem.

+### Settings Dialog
+Press `F2` to open the settings dialog — available in both Vim and Normie modes.
+Toggle editor mode, pick a theme, and enable/disable LSP servers without touching the config file.

 ### Persistent Config
 Settings saved to `~/.config/y/config.toml`.
-Theme, LSP servers, everything remembered.
+Theme, LSP servers, editor mode, keybinding overrides — everything remembered.

 ## Install